Flatness Guided Test-Time Adaptation for Vision-Language Models: Introduction

-Our main contributions can be summarized as follows. \begin{itemize} \item A novel Test-time Loss Landscape Adaptation (TLLA) framework is proposed for zero-shot generalization in vision-language models.
-Different from previous works, it leverages the alignment between training and test flat minima to identify reliable predictions to avoid heavy computation on model updates at test time. \item Theoretical analysis is presented to offer a clearer insight into how sample selection at test time improves the reliability of predictions. \item Extensive experiments on domain generalization and cross-dataset benchmarks demonstrate the superior performances of TLLA over other prevalent TTA methods. \end{itemize}
+Our main contributions can be summarized as follows: \begin{itemize}[leftmargin=0.5cm, itemsep=5pt, topsep=0pt, parsep=0pt] \item A novel Flatness-Guided Adaptation (FGA) framework is proposed to cohesively unify training and test-time procedures for vision-language models.
+By ensuring the alignment of the model's training flat minimum with flat regions in test loss landscapes, it significantly enhances the generalization capabilities of VLMs under distribution shifts. \item Theoretical analysis is presented to offer a clearer insight into how sample selection at test time improves the reliability of predictions. \item Extensive experiments on domain generalization and cross-dataset benchmarks demonstrate the superior performance of FGA over other prevalent TTA methods, while significantly eliminating the computational overhead. \end{itemize}